-An international team of astronomers used Atacama Large Millimeter/submillimeter Array (ALMA) to obtain high-resolution images of the Asteroid belt-sized disc.
-Their observations prove that polar discs of this type exist, and may even be relatively common.
+An international team of astronomers used the Atacama Large Millimeter/Submillimeter Array (ALMA) to obtain high-resolution images of the Asteroid belt-sized disc.
+Their observations prove that polar discs of this type exist and may even be relatively common.

 Dr Grant M. Kennedy of the University of Warwick added: “Perhaps the most exciting thing about this discovery is that the disc shows some of the same signatures that we attribute to dust growth in discs around single stars.
 We take this to mean planet formation can at least get started in these polar circumbinary discs.
 If the rest of the planet formation process can happen, there might be a whole population of misaligned circumbinary planets that we have yet to discover, and things like weird seasonal variations to consider.”

 “If there were a planet or planetoid present at the inner edge of the dust ring, the ring itself would appear from the surface as a broad band rising almost perpendicularly from the horizon.
 The polar configuration means that the stars would appear to move in and out of the disc plane, giving objects two shadows at times.”